Other contact options including phone and fax are shown to the right.

 It is also crucial to understand what is not contemplated in the scope of an initial consultation.
 The purpose of consultation is to give both the attorney and the PC enough information to decide whether there is a viable case, and whether they wish to work together toward a specific common goal.
 This does NOT include explaining how to fill out the forms, listing all documents to be submitted in support of a particular matter, or drafting supporting arguments to be presented in a letter or affidavit.

-The attorney providing legal advice in an initial consultation has not been retained to represent you, has not yet agreed to represent you, and cannot and should not review your self-prepared drafts, or tell you how to prepare and file your own case without an attorney, nor improve, correct or complete a partially-drafted package you have prepared on your own.
+The attorney providing legal advice in an initial consultation has not been retained to represent you, has not yet agreed to represent you, and should not review your self-prepared drafts, or tell you how to prepare and file your own case without counsel.
+An attorney who has not been retained to prepare and file the case should not correct or complete a partially-drafted package you have prepared on your own.
 This would not be covered by the attorney’s malpractice insurance, and would violate DHS rules about attorney advice on applications and petitions submitted to the agency for a benefit.